mdrame/Pure/README.md

 ### Pure
-  * Pure is a motivational app. provide hand picked  motivation quote every day of the year.
+  * Pure is a motivational app.
+Hand picked motivational quote every day of the year.
   * Works with out internet
   * Quotes never repeat
   * Simple, and elegent designed